Program Office: Office of Elementary and Secondary Education

 Types of Projects

-Conducting scientifically based research on methods and techniques for identifying and teaching gifted and talented studentsand for using these programs and methods to serve all students; and conducting program evaluations, surveys, and other analyses needed to accomplish the purpose of this program;
+Conducting evidence-based research on methods and techniques for identifying and teaching gifted and talented students and for using gifted and talented programs and methods to identify and provide the opportunity for all students to be served, particularly low-income and at-risk students.

-In addition, the program supports the National Research Center on the Gifted and Talented for the purpose of carrying out the allowable activities already described.
-Not more than 30 percent of program funds can be spent for research.
+In addition, the program supports the National Center for Research on Gifted Education for the purpose of carrying out the allowable activities described above.